 The military reserve is transferred back to Canadian Armed Forces.

 A Resource Evaluation of the Suffield Block is prepared for the Province of Alberta.
-The evaluation describes the area in detail, suggests the conservation of various tracts of land, and suggests that the absence of a temporary management plan should not preclude the initiation of oil industry activity.
+The evaluation, describing the area in detail, suggests the conservation of various tracts of land and that the absence of a temporary management plan should not preclude the initiation of oil industry activity.

 The Prairie Farm Rehabilitation Agency operates summer and winter pasture to help alleviate the strain of drought conditions on local ranchers.

 The Middle Sand Hills area is transferred to the Canadian Research Board for chemical and biological weapons testing.
 The specific nature of this activity is classified and any possible effects are not known.